 9608 BJC Institute of Health

-The focus of this lab is on the structure and function of ion channels and transporters.
-Ion channels and transporters play essential roles in human physiology and disease.
+The focus of this lab is on the structure and function of ion channels and transporters, which play essential roles in human physiology and disease.
 How do channels and transporters recognize their specific substrate ions?
-How do they respond to various stimuli including chemical ligand, temperature, membrane voltage, and mechanical force?
+How do they respond to various stimuli, including chemical ligand, temperature, membrane voltage and mechanical force?
 How do they interact with the lipid membrane where they reside?
-To answer these fundamental questions, we use multidisciplinary approaches including X-ray crystallography, biochemistry, biophysics and electrophysiology.
-Dysfunction of these membrane proteins could lead to a variety of diseases such as asthma, hypertension, cancer, heart failure, diabetes, chronic pain, and many more.
-The long-term goal is to provide detailed mechanistic understanding of ion channels and transporters, which will offer novel strategies for drug development and better treatment of diseases.
+To answer these fundamental questions, we use multidisciplinary approaches, including X-ray crystallography, biochemistry, biophysics and electrophysiology.
+Dysfunction of these membrane proteins could lead to a variety of diseases, such as asthma, hypertension, cancer, heart failure, diabetes, chronic pain and many more.
+The long-term goal is to provide a detailed mechanistic understanding of ion channels and transporters, which will offer novel strategies for drug development and better treatment of diseases.

 The Department of Cell Biology and Physiology also offers courses through Arts & Sciences.
 For a full listing of courses, please visit the university online course catalog.

 Visit online course listings to view offerings for M75 CellBio.

 M75 CellBio 900 Research Elective - Cell Biology and Physiology